jpchateau/Interactive-Image/docs/development/dependencies.rst

 Dependencies
 ------------

-1 dependency comes with this library:
+1 dependency comes with Interactive Image package:

 -  `imagesloaded`_ to detect when images have been loaded